ArmanGrewal03/ai-Chess/README.md

 - Run the code to start the game.
 - To change the color of the board, press 'q' on the keyboard.
 - To restart the game, press 'r' on the keyboard.

+## In-Progress:
+The Ai component is still being worked on.
+Once the Ai is complete, the user will be able to play chess with the user.

+The chess game will implement the minimax algorithm in order to play the chess game and make descions.

 ## Installation